erdii/enhancements/enhancements/E-0001-secret-handling.md

 -->
 - Building a feature to sync secrets between namespaces managed by ClusterPackage objects will probably prompt users to ask for generic object-syncing to copy other common objects around (an example being an internal CA certificate stored in a ConfigMap object).
 We should probably implement the sync feature for both ConfigMaps and Secrets but cannot provide facilities for every possible GroupVersionKind in the cluster or our caches would grow enormously which gives me serious scaling concerns.

 ## Alternatives

 - Except for package image pull-secret support, all secret handling functionality could be replaced by adding objects to packages that request secrets from other sources, for example using the [Vault Secrets Operator](https://github.com/hashicorp/vault-secrets-operator) or using an operator that can copy objects from other places in the cluster.

-- secret aliasing for package templates could also be a more generic obejct aliasing framework instead:
+- secret aliasing for package templates could also be a more generic obejct aliasing framework instead (but we probably don't want to open that can of worms caching wise):
   ```yaml
   kind: Package
   spec: